-Arthur E. Attema is an EUR Fellow and assistant professor at the Health Economics department of iBMG.
+Arthur E. Attema is an EUR Fellow and assistant professor at the Health Economics department of ESHPM.
 His main research interests include behavioral and experimental economics, utility theory and measurement, and intertemporal choice.
 Arthur obtained an MSc degree in Economics at the University of Amsterdam (cum laude) and an MSc degree in Health Economics at Erasmus University Rotterdam.
 He holds a PhD degree from the Erasmus School of Economics in Rotterdam, for his dissertation on intertemporal preferences with applications to health economics, under supervision of Prof. Han Bleichrodt and Prof. Peter P. Wakker.
-Arthur is member of the Behavioral Economics Group and the Behavioral Experiments in Health Network, programme director of the Research Master "Health Science - Health Economic Analysis", and organizer of the Rotterdam Health Economics Seminar Series.
+Arthur is member of the Behavioral Economics Group and management board member of the Behavioral Experiments in Health Network (BEHnet), programme director of the Research Master "Health Science - Health Economic Analysis", and organizer of the Rotterdam Health Economics Seminar Series.

 Arthur has won the NVTAG MTA award 2012/2013 for innovative research in MTA methodology.
-In 2015, he was listed in ESB's Top 40 of economists located in the Netherlands, based on quality-weighted publications.
+In 2015 and 2017, he was listed in ESB's Top 40 of economists located in the Netherlands, based on quality-weighted publications.

 A.E.
 Attema (2009).
 De TTO-methode en correctie voor tijdsvoorkeur.
 VGE Bulletin, 2 (26), 14-17.